GuillaumeMilan/networkex/README.md

 # Usage example

-Assuming `example.txt` is containing an output result of the `tcpdump` command, you can use the parsers as follows:
+Assuming `example.txt` is containing an output result of the `tcpdump` command, you can use the parsers as follow:

 ```
 streamed_packets = Parser.Tcpdump.stream_tcpdump("example.txt")